christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ### Part 1: The Genetic Blueprint of the Dragon Kings

 **Chapter 1: The Three Castes of Ancient Eurasia**
-- 1.1 The Neolithic Farmers (The Worker Caste)
-- 1.2 The Indo-European Aryans (The Ruling Caste: Yamnaya, Corded Ware)
-- 1.2.1 The Yamnaya Foundation (3300–2600 BCE)
-- 1.2.2 The Corded Ware Incubation (3000–2350 BCE)
-- 1.3 The Indigenous Hunter-Gatherers (The Substrate)

 ### Part 2: The Asii Foundation & Satrapy System